How is your hearing loss impacting your relationship?

 There are a few early signs of hearing loss:

 - Everyday conversations heard as mumbling

 - Having to turn the television volume up

 Part of the process of dealing with a loss of hearing is realising the impact it has on not only yourself, but also the people around you.
 This is why it's important to have the support of a close friend or significant other.
 It's possible that they might be the first person to pick up on any changes with your hearing.
 If they point it out to you, it's understandable that you may take a while to accept the news and act on it.
 However, from their point of view, they are just looking out for your health.

 The role a partner plays in your hearing treatment journey

 The Royal National Institute for Deaf People compiled a report on how a partner takes part in the life of someone with hearing loss1.
 It pinpointed the important responsibilities that a partner carries out, such as providing support, bridging communication gaps, seeking the right solution and also building up a database of crucial information to help their loved one.

 Having someone there to lean on can prove to be invaluable when learning to life with a hearing impairment.

 It starts with going to get a hearing test done, and the friendly team at HearingLife are here to help.
-Click here for a FREE* check, or give us a call on 1300 308 125.
+Click here for a no cost* check, or give us a call on 1300 308 125.

 1RNID, In It Together.
 Accessed April, 2016.